Module Code

 The heat exchanger effectiveness (ε) – number of transfer units (NTU) method for heat exchanger analysis for various types of heat exchangers.

-Shell-and-tube heat exchanger design.
+Shell-and-tube heat exchanger design and sizing.

-Design procedure, construction details and design considerations.
+Design procedure, construction details, and design considerations.

 Tube-side and shell-side heat transfer and pressure drop.